Conceptual Overview

 You can think of the CDA as a really, really enormous spreadsheet full of data.
 To search this enormous spreadsheet, you'd want to select columns that have data you're interested in, and then filter the rows to only the values you care about.

-CDA data comes from four sources: The CDA makes this data searchable in five main endpoints:
+CDA data comes from six sources: The CDA makes this data searchable in five main endpoints:

 • subject: A patient entity captures the study-independent metadata for research subjects.
 Human research subjects are usually not traceable to a particular person to protect the subjects privacy.